SpecialBomb/sbdm/README.md

 #Walljumping

 To do walljumps, bind a key (perferrably mouse2) to "impulse 30."
+You can also bind "walljump" if you want to use the alias.
 Using the bound key while your back is facing towards a wall, you will jump in the direction you are looking in.
 This can be useful for finding combos in maps that let you get around quicker than usual.
 Practice a bit to get used to it, because nothing will happen if you jump at the wrong angle.
 You can only walljump 3 times until you have to touch the ground again.